 For the new filling lines, the software has been upgraded, and additional controls have been implemented.
 Barcodes have been placed at each point where tubing can be connected, allowing the operators to confirm that they have attached the hoses correctly.
 In addition, the system will not allow the operator to proceed unless the tubing has been properly connected.

 These types of improvements are routinely made at Grifols as a result of production personnel sharing their experiences and challenges with the engineering team.
 We are always looking for ways to learn from our mistakes, and the close collaboration among the operators and engineers makes it possible to develop increasingly effective solutions.

 The cumulative results of our continuous improvement efforts at Grifols are significant.
 Twenty years ago, in our older facility, production processes were based largely on manual operations.
-In our new state-of-the-art parenteral production plant, we have multiplied the number of units produced by 10 times.
+In our new state-of-the-art parenteral production plant, we have multiplied the number of units produced by 10.

-In addition to a tremendous gain in efficiency and productivity, therefore, continuous improvement has resulted in enhanced and highly consistent product quality and a significant increase in the confidence Grifols and our customers have in our processes.
+In addition to tremendous gains in efficiency and productivity, continuous improvement has resulted in enhanced and highly consistent product quality along with a significant increase in the confidence Grifols and our customers have in our processes.

 Continuous improvement is a never-ending process that becomes increasingly challenging as major inefficiencies and inconsistencies are eliminated.
 We strive to continue improving our processes at Grifols every day.

 Perhaps most importantly, we are moving from a reactive mode to a proactive approach to continuous improvement.
 Rather than rely on errors and mistakes to identify opportunities for improvement, we conduct extensive risk analyses to determine areas where potential improvements are needed.
 In this manner, we are improving processes before any issues occur.